By Judy A. Teaford and Tina L. Hanlon

 Millen, C. M. Blue Bowl Down: An Appalachian Rhyme.
 Illus.
 Holly Meade.
 Cambridge, MA: Candlewick Press, 2004.
 In this lullaby, an Appalachian mother and child spend time in the evening preparing the dough for resting, just as they will do.
 The uncomplicated rhyme and bold collages pay tribute to one of life's simpler pleasures.

 Mills, Lauren.
 The Rag Coat.
 Illus.
 Lauren Mills.
 Boston: Little, Brown, 1991.
 A young girl, daughter of a WV miner, finds acceptance by being courageousóby returning to school after the women of her community make her a coat from scraps of cloth full of memories.
-Mills is expanding this story into a forthcoming novel.
+Mills expanded this story into a forthcoming novel, Minna's Patchwork Coat, published by Little, Brown in 2015.
+(See Appalachian Nonfiction for Children and Young Adults.)

 Mills, Patricia.
 Until the Cows Come Home.
 New York: North-South, 1993.
 Tinted photographs show scenes on a farm in the West Virginia countryside.